Articles in this section

 {

-//Set the default application version as Excel 2016
+// Set the default application version as Excel 2016

 excelEngine.Excel.DefaultVersion = ExcelVersion.Excel2016;

-//Create a workbook with a worksheet
+// Create a workbook with a worksheet

 IWorkbook workbook = excelEngine.Excel.Workbooks.Create(1);

-//Access first worksheet from the workbook instance
+// Access the first worksheet from the workbook instance

 IWorksheet worksheet = workbook.Worksheets[0];

-//Insert sample text into cell “A1”
+// Insert sample text into cell “A1”

 worksheet.Range["A1"].Text = "Hello World";

-//Save the workbook to disk in xlsx format
+// Save the workbook to disk in xlsx format

 workbook.SaveAs("Output.xlsx", Response, ExcelDownloadType.Open, ExcelHttpContentType.Excel2016);